 The Human Model

 The human model, historically the measure of our civic environment, has undergone a radical transformation, where reality and virtual worlds meld to create environments stripped of traditional boundaries and constraints.
 Contemporary information and communication technologies exteriorize and attempt to duplicate electronically the interior of the human body.
 This inevitably introduces the process that Deleuze and Guattari call ‘becoming machine’ which is linked to the project of liberating from the human embodiment, to become bodies without organs.
 This happens through various levels of prostheses from simple minimal interfaces to almost complete replacement of the brain with cybernetic parts or a fully prosthetic body enabling a person to become a cyborg - advancements that the movie industry has shown us in features like 'Ghost in the Shell' or the alien-like figures of H. R. Giger.

-To go beyond the fictional it is important to identify the initial European design interest in pneumatics and transience, since they are seminal in this kind of research and elaboration.
-From the Flyhead Helmet or the Ballon für Zwei, 1967 or the Oase No. 7 (1972), in Kassel by Haus-Rucker-Co, these all aimed to explore the inner world, and to improve the psychological capacity, the so called Mind Expanding Programme.
-Also Coop Himmelblau showed an interest in prosthetics and pneumatics from the early works of the house with wings and the house with flying roof, to exalting the personal, as in the 1971 'Restless Sphere' which they walked around in Basel, preferring sensation to sensibility and tension to compression.
+To go beyond the fictional it is important to identify the initial European design interest in pneumatics and transience since they are seminal in this kind of research and elaboration.
+From the Flyhead Helmet or the Ballon für Zwei, 1967 or the Oase No. 7 (1972), in Kassel by Haus-Rucker-Co, these all aimed to explore the inner world and to improve the psychological capacity, the so-called Mind Expanding Programme.
+Also, Coop Himmelblau showed an interest in prosthetics and pneumatics from the early works of the house with wings and the house with a flying roof, to exalting the personal, as in the 1971 'Restless Sphere' which they walked around in Basel, preferring sensation to sensibility and tension to compression.
 All these experiments aimed to open the door to altered and expanded perceptions of the body.

 The Emerging City